The Culinary Arts has Finally Produced Top Asian Female Chefs after Decades-Long of Waiting

 Awards: Asia’s Best Female Chef 2013

-What’s great about Chef Gale is that she lets her staff to work hands on and she wants to create an environment where there’s always room to learn.
+What’s great about Chef Gale is that she lets her staff work hands on in the kitchen and she wants to create an environment where there’s always room to learn.
 It wasn’t long before Bo became an expert chef on her own accord and became self-made.
-I’m pretty sure Amanda Gale is very proud of her protégé with what she has accomplished.
+I’m pretty sure Amanda Gale is very proud of her protégé with what she has accomplished lately.